 Line 9a and 9b.
 Line 9a ("Plan funding arrangement") and line 9b ("Plan benefit arrangement") require plan sponsors to designate which one or more funding and benefit arrangements apply to the welfare benefit plan(s) reported on the Form 5500.
 The four options are: (1) Insurance; (2) Code section 412(e)(3) insurance contracts; (3) Trust; and (4) General assets of the sponsor.
-In general, plan sponsors that are reporting on fully insured plans should designate the plans as "Insurance" on lines 9a and 9b, whereas plan sponsors that are reporting on self-insured plans, including health FSAs or HRAs, should designate the plans as "General assets of the same Form 5500, as permitted if the plan sponsor has a wrap plan document, will check the boxes for both "Insurance" and "General assets of the sponsor" on lines 9a and 9b.
-Plan sponsors that are reporting on a health FSA or an HRA should designate the plan as "General assets of the sponsor" on lines 9a and 9b.
-Plan sponsors that are reporting on a health FSA or an HRA should designate the plan as "General assets of the sponsor" on lines 9a and 9b.
+In general, plan sponsors that are reporting on fully insured plans should designate the plans as "Insurance" on lines 9a and 9b, whereas plan sponsors that are reporting on self-insured plans, including health FSAs or HRAs, should designate the plans as "General assets of the sponsor" on lines 9a and 9b.
+Plan sponsors that report both fully insured and self-insured benefits on the same Form 5500, as permitted if the plan sponsor has a wrap plan document, will check the boxes for both "Insurance" and "General assets of the sponsor" on lines 9a and 9b.
 Plan sponsors that are reporting on a health FSA or an HRA should designate the plan as "General assets of the sponsor" for purposes of lines 9a and 9b.
 (Note that dependent care FSAs and HSAs are not ERISA plans and therefore are not reported on Form 5500.)